What does a Fire Warden do?

-The duties of a fire warden can be mixed and will differ from business to depending on factors such as the location, the business type, the work activities, the number of Fire Wardens, the equipment on site etc.
+The duties of a fire warden can be mixed and will differ from business to business depending on factors such as the location, the business type, the work activities, the number of fire wardens, the equipment on site etc.

 Usually, fire wardens, responsibilities will be split into categories.
 They will undertake daily, weekly and monthly safety measures but will also have specific tasks to carry out in the case of an emergency.

 The tasks built included within each fire wardens role should be well suited to the business.
-They should be relevant, manageable and in line with the safety procedures.
+They should be relevant, manageable and in line with other safety procedures.

 Being a fire warden is an important role, and so employers should consider carefully who it’s given to.
 Supervisors and managers are usually given the role because they have already displayed a responsible attitude.

 Possible tasks for a fire warden on a daily, weekly and monthly basis.

 – Fire alarms.
 Checking regularly that alarms are in good working order as well as conducting a weekly fire alarm test.

 – Emergency exits.
 Checking they are free from obstructions and able to be opened easily in the event of an emergency.

 – Fire extinguishers.
 Checking they are in the correct place, untampered with, easily visible and fully stocked.